0x00405A00/jellyfish-backend-ddd/README.md

 Note: Messaging Mobile App (will be added soon and is part of another repo that is currently private).

+## Testing ##
+Unit testing is my common way to test my methods and process flows.
+Preface: I know not every method is testet, the reason why is: you can over engeneer and you can over test.
+My common way is the middle of path.
+Critical processes and flows or methods will be tested.
+The unittest behaviour is: `arrange, act, assertion`.
+The common way in softwaretesting.

 ## Motivation ##
 The motivation for this project is to test NET MAUI on the upper named mobile platforms.
 A side effect of this project is to give everyone the oportunity to host a messaging infrastructure by your own.